refactorroom/pim/documents/lession_contribute/01_getting_started.md

-# Module 1: Getting Started with CLG Contributions
+# Module 1: Getting Started with pim Contributions

 ## Overview

-The CLG (Custom Logger for Go) package is a flexible, feature-rich logging library designed for Go applications.
+The pim package is a flexible, feature-rich logging library designed for Go applications.
 This module covers the basics of getting started with contributing to the project.

 ### What You'll Learn
 - Package overview and key features